KhamariThompson/100Rebuild/README.md

 1. Create a RevenueCat account
 2. Set up your product and entitlement in the RevenueCat dashboard
 3. Ensure your "pro" entitlement is properly configured
-4. The production API key is already configured in the app
+4. Update the API key in SubscriptionService.swift if needed

 ### 5. Build and Run

-1. Open `100Days.xcworkspace` (not .xcodeproj)
+1. Open `100DaysRebuild.xcworkspace` (not .xcodeproj)
 2. Select your development team in Xcode
 3. Choose a simulator or device
 4. Build and run (⌘R)

 ## 🎨 Design System

-The app uses a modern, dark-themed design system:
+The app uses a comprehensive, modern design system:

 ### Colors